LucasTavaresA/sgrade/README.md

 Keeps and pulls a clone of sgrade in `$XDG_DATA_HOME/sgrade` or `$HOME/.local/share/sgrade`, You can change that by changing `SG_PATH` to a different location

-Then it substitutes the sgrade script in your path when they differ.
+When the repo pulls a new version it asks to substitute the sgrade in your path